-- Hazardous liquid supply infrastructure Fire or explosion at a fuel distribution site, or at a site storing flammable and/or toxic liquids. - Severe Weather.
-Storms and Gales.
-Cold and Snow. - Service Water Flooding.
-Especially to a large metropolitan area. - Emerging infectious diseases.
-An outbreak originating outside of the UK with cases occurring amongst returning travelers and their close contacts. - Animals disease A major outbreak of an exotic notifiable disease in animals (including birds). - Fuel Tanker Drivers Actual or threatened significant disruption to the distribution of fuel by road as a result of industrial action by fuel tanker drivers. - Regional Electricity transmission A significant failure of the electricity network across one or more regions of the U.K. for 24-72 hours - Heat Wave Daily maximum temperatures in excess of 20 degrees and minimum temperatures in excess of 15 degrees over a large region of the U.K. for at least 2 weeks. - High consequence dangerous goods A road or rail tanker containing dangerous goods is involved in an accident leading to a fire/explosion. - Poor Air Quality Poor air quality event with high pollution concentrations.
+- Severe Weather Storms and Gales. - Surface Water Flooding Especially to a large metropolitan area. - Fuel Tanker Drivers Actual or threatened significant disruption to the distribution of fuel by road because of industrial action by fuel tanker drivers. - Regional Electricity transmission A significant failure of the electricity network across one or more regions of the U.K. for 24-72 hours. - Heat Wave Daily maximum temperatures more than 20 degrees and minimum temperatures in excess of 15 degrees over a large region of the U.K. for at least 2 weeks. - Food Supply Contamination A major contamination incident involving a microbiological pathogen in the food chain. - Aviation Crash A crash between two commercial aircraft. - Biological Substance Release Inadvertent release of a biological agent caused by an unrelated work activity. - Drought Drought because of a lack of rainfall, over several years, leading to water shortages. - Wildfire A severe wildfire spreading over an area of 1500 hectares at an urban-rural interface and lasting 7-10 days